wolframalexa/wolframalexa.github.io/_posts/2020-04-23-clap-as-impulse.md

 First, some signals and system theory.
 Feel free to skip this section if you already understand transfer functions, the z transform, and the impulse response.

 We call a **system** something that we give an input x[n] to, the system does something to it, and gives us an output y[n].
 I'll focus here on the discrete case, because audio is sampled - that's what the [n] means, each integer n indexes a different sample - but your input/output could also be a continuous function (usually of time).
+I'm also neglecting quantization, so I'll use discrete/digital interchangeably.

 [graphic]

-A major way of describing a system is by its transfer function, but to understand that we have to think about domains.
-We usually think in the time domain, since we watch the evolution as n gets larger with time.
+A system can be described by its transfer function, but to understand that we have to think about domains.
+We usually think in the time domain, because the output evolves as n gets larger with time.
 However, we can also think of this in the *frequency domain*, where we analyze the signal with respect to frequency instead of time.
-One cool property of the transform is that convolution in the time domain becomes multiplication in the frequency domain, so lots of math gets easier.
+Although it can be harder to visualize at first, understand that each value in the frequency domain is a coefficient of that frequency - the larger the coefficient, the more that frequency contributes to the output.
+One cool property of the transform domain is that convolution in the time domain becomes multiplication in the frequency domain, so lots of math gets easier.

-How to get there?
-The z-transform takes us from time to frequency, and the inverse z-transform from frequency to time.
+How do we get there?
+For a digital system, the z-transform takes us from time to frequency, and the inverse z-transform from frequency to time.

 [graphics]

 Once we have this frequency-domain representation, we can describe the system as Y[z] = H[z]*X[z], where H[z] is the transfer function, a function of z.
 We can't have a transfer function in the time domain because the system is described with difference equations, so you can't simply multiply the input by a function of time to get the output.

-Systems are *linear* if you can scale and add multiple inputs and the associated outputs are scaled and added in the same way.
+A few properties of systems in general: they're *linear* if you can scale and add multiple inputs and the associated outputs are scaled and added in the same way.
 That is, if you input a*x1[n]+b*x2[n], you'll get out a*y1[n]+b*y2[n], as in the graphic below.

 [graphic]